|Do you believe agave nectar is a healthy sugar alternative?|

 How healthy is agave for those super sensitive to gluten?

 In today's highly enlightened era of nutritional knowledge, there are few who would argue that sugar is healthy for the body.
-Although nutritional experts often disagree on many aspects of dietary advice, sugar's effect on health isn't one of them.
+Although nutritional experts often disagree on many aspects of dietary advice, sugar's effect on the body isn't one of them.

-As sugar moved out of favor with those who desired a more natural type of diet, sugar alternatives moved in to take up the slack.
+As sugar has moved out of favor with those who desired a more natural type of diet, sugar alternatives have moved in to take up the slack.

 Over the decades, all sorts of sweeteners have come and go.
-Some of these sweeteners haven't even tried to hide the fact that they are artificial, while others have claimed to be natural products in hopes that the public wouldn't notice that they were not.
+Some of these sweeteners haven't even tried to hide the fact that they are artificial, while others have claimed to be natural products in hopes that the public won't notice that they are not.

 One of these alternative products is agave nectar, or agave syrup, as it's sometimes called.
 This sweetener has been marketed to diabetics, pre-diabetics, dieters, and even the health-food crowd as a natural alternative to sugar, but how safe is agave nectar for a super-sensitive celiac?

 When it comes to avoiding gluten residues in food, blood sugar spikes are not really relevant, although the effect of agave on the body will certainly have an effect on your overall health.

 A reader recently asked me about finding safe brands of agave nectar, so I decided to look into:

 - the marketing claims